ContextLab/supereeg/docs/tutorial/brain_objects.rst

 Simulate some data
 ==================

-First, we’ll use superEEG’s built in simulation functions to simulate some data and electrodes.
+First, we’ll use supereeg’s built in simulation functions to simulate some data and electrodes.
 By default, the ``simualate_data`` function will return a 1000 samples by 10 electrodes matrix, but you can specify the number of time samples with ``n_samples`` and the number of